Zielon/INSTA/README.md

 We are releasing part of our dataset together with publicly available preprocessed avatars from [NHA](https://github.com/philgras/neural-head-avatars), [NeRFace](https://github.com/gafniguy/4D-Facial-Avatars) and [IMAvatar](https://github.com/zhengyuf/IMavatar).
 The output of the training (**Record Video** in menu), including rendered frames, checkpoint, etc will be saved in the `./data/{actor}/experiments/{config}/debug`.
-After the specified number of steps, the program will automatically either render all videos with the `All` option or only the currently selected one in `Mode`.
+After the specified number of max steps, the program will automatically either render all frames using the `All` option in GUI and `render_novel_trajectory` in config or only the currently selected one in `Mode`, by default `Overlay`.

 [Available avatars](https://keeper.mpdl.mpg.de/d/5ea4d2c300e9444a8b0b/).
 Click the selected avatar to download the training dataset and the checkpoint.
 The avatars have to be placed in the `data` folder.
 <div align="center" dis>